Sannchouk/android_app_comparator/README.md

 #### Compilation

-To compile the project, run: `mvn package`
+To compile the project, run: `mvn package`.

 #### Run